ivcylc/ivcylc/README.md

 **Currently working on & Interests:**
 - Probabilistic generative models for audio, speech, and music generation and enhancement.
 - Machine learning and signal processing.
+- Representation learning and it's application for other fields.

+**Phone & Wechat:**
+- (+86) 19524292801
+- Eager for any job, internship, cooperation or discussion opportunities.